 Ciarrocca’s offense included MAC Offensive Player of the Year and NCAA Consensus All-American Corey Davis at wide receiver.
 Joining Davis as an All-MAC First Team selection were offensive linemen Taylor Moton and Chukwuma Okorafor.
 His offense also included All-MAC Second Team honorees quarterback Zach Terrell, running back Jarvion Franklin and offensive lineman John Keenoy.
 Tight end Donnie Ernsberger was a third team selection.

-Ciarrocca also coached Bronco quarterback Zach Terrell, who is now a professional prospect after not having any Power Five program offers out of high school.
+Ciarrocca also coached the quarterbacks and mentored Terrell, who ended his career as the William V. Campbell Trophy winner after not having any Power Five program offers out of high school.
 In 2016, Terrell passed for 33 touchdowns and threw only four interceptions.
 In 2015, Terrell finished the season ranked seventh in the country and second in the MAC in quarterback efficiency with a mark of 162.3.

 In 2015, he coached a dynamic running game led by Jamauri Bogan who was named the MAC Freshman of the Year and 2015 Popeyes Bahamas Bowl MVP after amassing 215 yards and four touchdowns.
 For the year, Bogan finished with 1,053 yards and two touchdowns.
 It was the first time since 2008-09 that Western Michigan had 1,000-yard rushers in back-to-back seasons after Jarvion Franklin totaled 1,551 yards in 2014.